wayne923/leetpython/docs/The-1hr-Guide-To-Python/03_Programming Fundamentals/15_Comprehensions.md

 The if statement here works exactly like how it would normally- it applies a conditional if statement to comprehension, allowing us to further control what it does.

-The beauty of comprehensions lie in their ability to replace multi-line conditional statements  with a single, clear line of code, making your code more Pythonic and easier to format and read.
+The beauty of comprehensions lies in their ability to replace multi-line conditional statements  with a single, clear line of code, making your code more Pythonic and easier to format and read.
 It may take some time to get used to its syntax, but once you do you'll undoubtedly find them very valuable.

 Here we'll explore the four types of comprehensions- list, set, dictionary, and generator expressions- and see how each can be used to elegantly handle common data manipulation tasks.
 It tends to be easier to understand comprehensions when we see them compared to their control flow equivalents, so we'll explore that as well.